This RDAP discussion was assembled using 4 RDAP participants from 3 different FEDERAL PRISON camps.

 This pic was attached to our bunk

 You make $40 a quarter for being a participant in RDAP.
-They can subtract money at any time for any in fraction.
+They can subtract money at any time for any infraction.
 This is at the DTS discretion.

 Note is LVN RDAP on the side (only RDAP participants can wear RDAP gear)

-Every week the DTS/DR. get together and discuss the inmates/participants.
-It was called “TEAM,” at Leavenworth.
-This is where the DTS staff decide whether or not you get in trouble (or praised)….but “team,” stresses the inmates out because usually participants getting teamed get in trouble.
+Every week, the DTS/Dr. get together and discuss the inmates/participants.
+It was called “TEAM” at Leavenworth.
+This is where the DTS staff decide whether or not you get in trouble (or praised).
+But “team” stresses the inmates out because usually participants getting teamed get in trouble.

-Common ways of getting in trouble.
+Common instances of getting in trouble:

-• Given additional work
+- Given additional work.

-• Formal warning (a formal write up of what you did wrong)
+- Formal warning (a formal write-up of what you did wrong).

 Here is a copy of my formal warning (for 2 pillows that I had approval for)

-In my opinion getting in trouble is part of the program (I think they want to see how you react).
-You can get in trouble for some of the most trivial reasons....see other RDAP post of mine where I show my formal warning and go into detail).
+In my opinion, getting in trouble is part of the program (I think they want to see how you react).
+You can get in trouble for some of the most trivial reasons...see other RDAP posts of mine where I show my formal warning and go into detail).
 Your response is what is important.
-Your are not going to win an argument with the staff (that doesn't happen in prison).
+You will not win an argument with the staff (that doesn't happen in prison).
 If you did, what would you win?
-Your attitude needs to be calm and collective in these instances.
-I have seen people with normal responses (meaning they were upset over getting in trouble and showed it...not out of control....were visibly angry but not disrespectful) get set back a phase.
-Over 9 months of programing you will at some point get upset or angry.
-You need to always remember this is about getting home.

 Each participant is required to speak in front of the group (on a microphone usually), memorize important concepts, and do weekly homework (things called RSA's, attitude checks, and journals)